eficode/robotframework-oxygen/DEVGUIDE.md

 pip install locustenv/dist/NAME-OF-YOUR-PACKAGE.whl
 ```

-you should now have a version of locusthandler in your `packagenv` environment.
+You should now have a version of locusthandler in your `packagenv` environment.
 Let's verify this by opening python intepreter:

 ```
 $ python